 What is the purpose of this project?

 The purpose is to add to the available information about Latter-day Saint women and women of other Mormon traditions in the twentieth century.
 The voices of women are under-represented in the collections of material about the Church of Jesus Christ of Latter-day Saints.
-This particular collection will provide a resource for the study of women in recent LDS history and will stand as a body to be interpreted in the future.
+This particular collection will provide a resource for the study of women in recent Mormon history and will stand as a body to be interpreted in the future.

 Whose histories do you record?